Counseling Education

 After World War II, Longview's population grew from 24,502 to 40,050 in 1960, its growth fueled by migration from rural Gregg County and the annexation of Greggton and Spring Hill.

 Longview is located within Northeast Texas, a subregion of East Texas.
-It is bordered to the west by the city of White Oak.
+North of Kilgore, and is bordered to the west by the city of White Oak.
+Longview was founded in Gregg County, and has annexed surrounding land as it has grown in population and area, including a comparatively small area on its east that is within Harrison County.

 At the 2010 census, Longview had a population of 80,455.
 The median age was 34.
 The racial and ethnic composition of the population was 56.2% non-Hispanic White, 22.6% Black or African American, 0.5% Native American, 1.4% Asian, 9.5% from some other race, and 2.3% from two or more races.
 About were 18.0% Hispanics or Latinos of any race.
 In the census of 2000, 73,344 people, 28,363 households, and 19,116 families resided in the city.
 The population density was 1,341.8 inhabitants per square mile (518.1/km2).
 The racial makeup of the city was 70.10% White, 22.11% African American, 0.50% Native American, 0.83% Asian, 0.02% Pacific Islander, 4.92% from other races, and 1.51% from two or more races; Hispanics or Latinos of any race were 10.31% of the population.